fordevoted/1092_EE3031_Computer-Programming/README.md

 ## Homework

-According to the topic of your first programming homework assignment, you can find inspiration from [zerojudge](https://zerojudge.tw/Problems?tabid=CONTEST#tab01) and [leetcode](https://leetcode.com/problemset/all/?difficulty=Easy).
+To determine the topic of your first programming homework assignment, you can find inspiration from [zerojudge](https://zerojudge.tw/Problems?tabid=CONTEST#tab01) and [leetcode](https://leetcode.com/problemset/all/?difficulty=Easy).

 The policy of this homework please reference 「[課程資訊](https://cool.ntu.edu.tw/courses/4605/assignments/syllabus)」>「成績評量方式」.